-Related to disability, special educational needs or health (behaviour perceived to be insulting to people with a range of medical, mobility, sensory, mental health or learning impairments.
+Ableist (behaviour perceived to be insulting to people with a range of medical, mobility, sensory, mental health or learning impairments.
 Incidents related to other health or Special Educational Needs come under this heading too).

 Related to home circumstances (e.g. young carers or children in care)